TCAT Covington/Ripley/Newbern Trimester Safety Plan

 What does this look like?

-- Masks, social distancing (if not fully vaccinated), and handwashing/sanitizing will be required.
+Masks, social distancing and handwashing/sanitizing are recommended.

-Each institution will ensure the following:
+Each institution will encourage the following:

 COVID-19 Notifications and Responses